SpikeAI/2022-10-04_polychronies_OBSOLETE/manuscript.md

 ### cortical songs [@Ikegaya2004]

 * Ikegaya and colleagues worked on spontaneous activity in vitro and in vivo.
 They demonstated that in cortical activity, we can find a repetition of several motifs.
 In PSCs, but also in spike activity.
-These sequences repeat after minutes and have a precise spatio temporale structure with a ms precision.
-They can be specific of a particular layer or colomn and are synchronized with network activity oscillation.
+These sequences repeat after minutes and have a precise spatio temporal structure with a ms precision.
+They can be specific of a particular layer or colomn, are synchronized with network activity oscillation and can involve several cells.
 They also demonstated that these sequences can form supersequences : the cortical songs.
-It consist of the assemblie of several sequences which repeat in a specific order.
+It consist of the assemblie of several sequences which repeat in a specific order with a compressed timing.
 *
-* QUESTION : sur les cells involves, je suis pas sure d'avoir bien compris, je veux pas écrire n'importe quoi
-* QUESTION : sur le compressing timing, j'ai pas compris

 *
 * "We find precise repetitions of spontaneous patterns of synaptic inputs in neocortical neurons in vivo and in vitro.
 These patterns repeat after minutes, maintaining millisecond accuracy."
 * Precisely repeating motifs of spontaneous synaptic activity in slices: duration around 1s +/- .5 s.
 Some events in motifs are of similar size but sometimes absent - better described by Bernouilli than SE (and covariance)